inveniosoftware/invenio/docs/tutorial-module/develop.rst

 Demo time
 ---------

 Let's now see our Invenio module in action when integrated with our Invenio instance.

-First we install our new Invenio-Unicorn module.
-For the purposes of this guide, our instance folder is `my-site`, and it's placed in the same root folder as `invenio-unicorn`.
+First we install our new Invenio-Unicorn module:

 .. code-block:: console

-    $ workon my-repository-venv
-    (my-repository-venv)$ pip install --editable .[all]
+    $ pipenv install --editable .[all]

 Then, if you've followed the steps in the Quickstart guide, you can go to the instance folder, `my-repository`, and start the ``server`` script:

-    (my-repository-venv)$ cd ../my-site
+    $ cd ../my-site
-    (my-repository-venv)$ ./scripts/server
+    $ pipenv run ./scripts/server

 Then go to ``http://localhost:5000/create`` and you will see the form we just created.
 There are two fields ``Title`` and ``Description``.